XL2248/HGNN/README.md

 + For MELD

 Generate the data format and the matrix A for training (The uploaded train.txt, dev.txt, and test.txt are the facial features extracted by [Openface](https://github.com/TadasBaltrusaitis/OpenFace).
-You can also use the )
+You can also use the openface4extract_pic_feature.py code to generate by yourself.)

 ```
 python generate_data4meld.py train/test/dev